Mixed-sex sports: Mixed relay

 In triathlon, the ITU Triathlon Mixed Relay World Championships mixed relay race has been held since 2009.
 Also, the triathlon at the Youth Olympic Games has a mixed relay race since 2010, and the event was introduced at the 2020 Summer Olympics (details).
 As in standard triathlons, each triathlon competitor must do a segment of swimming, cycling and running.

 In biathlon, a mixed relay race was first held at the Biathlon World Championships 2005 in Khanty-Mansiysk (4 × 6 km), and it was added to the 2014 Winter Olympics (4 × 6 km / 7.5 km).

 In road cycling, the 2019 UCI Road World Championships introduced a team time trial mixed relay where first three men and then three women ride together as a national team.
 Distances vary in road cycling.
 The 2019 race was 2 × 14 km.

 In mountain biking, the UCI Mountain Bike World Championships has a mixed team relay race since 1999.

 In Cyclo-cross, the UCI Cyclo-cross World Championships has a mixed team relay race since 2022.
 The Cyclo-cross mixed relay event is also a mixed age category event where each relay team consists of three men and three women riders where a set amount of riders are from Junior and Under-23 age categories.

 Mixed team sports

 In adventure racing teams of 4 must include at least 1 member of the opposite sex.
 Archery also incorporates mixed-team competition (which can also be seen at the Olympic level).

 In a number of countries, club underwater hockey is mixed-sex with any ratio of sex allowed.
 However, national teams usually compete in single sex teams.

 Mixed team ball sports

-Mixed-sex forms of ball sports involve set numbers of each sex per team, sometimes defining the roles in the team by sex/gender (examples include korfball, Baseball5, coed softball, quadball, dodgeball, touch/tag rugby, American flag rugby, flag football, wheelchair handball, and wheelchair rugby, wheelchair rugby league, and Netball).
+Mixed-sex forms of ball sports involve set numbers of each sex per team, sometimes defining the roles in the team by sex/gender (examples include korfball, Baseball, coed softball, quadball, dodgeball, touch/tag rugby, American flag rugby, flag football, wheelchair handball, and wheelchair rugby, wheelchair rugby league, and Netball).